-Another ice dam related job.
+Another ice dam related water leak.
 This time in Snyder NY.
-These homes are prone to ice dam related water leaks unless mitigation steps have been taken.
+The homes in this area are prone to ice dam related water leaks unless mitigation steps have been taken.
 Such as wires on the roof and gutters, and getting insulation into difficult to reach areas.
 This problem affects most of the split level homes.
 The front of the house, and the 2nd floor back of the house above the attached garage are prone to major ice dams.
 We know this from experience.

 In this case, the water leaked through an inaccessible area of the roof/dormer.
 The ceiling in question is the kitchen ceiling.
 The previous owners, who flipped the house, installed a dropped ceiling instead of repairing the existing water damage- they decided to just hide it instead!